whiteboxdev/library-defold-persist/README.md

 persist.save("settings")
 ```

-Next let's load the settings data so that we know how loudly to play our wonderful background music:
+Next let's load the data from the *settings* file so that we know how loudly to play our wonderful background music:

 ```
 local settings_data = persist.load("settings")